 Learn about Aboriginal culture together or spot animals in the wild.
 Day trip to the worlds oldest rainforest or the world’s largest coral reef!
 Cairns with kids is an adventure waiting to happen!

-There are plenty of Cairns attractions and activities to suit all ages.
+There are plenty of free family things to do in Cairns and iconic Cairns attractions and activities to suit all ages.
 Check out the best things to do in Cairns with kids:

 Free Things To Do In Cairns With Kids

 Cairns has some of the best free activities for kids and families, making it a very budget-friendly travel destination if you are happy to keep it simple!

 With the tropical climate and good weather most of the year-round, you can enjoy family time outdoors with some of the fun free attractions in Cairns.

 Here are some of the most popular free things to do in Cairns Australia:

 If you are looking for a fun place to swim in Cairns, the Cairns Lagoon is the perfect choice!

 This free public swimming pool in the centre of Cairns, along the Esplanade, has lifesavers on watch from early morning until evening each day and plenty of room to suit the crowds on the hot summer days.